-Consumers who previously shopped on the high street, have been forced to substitute towards online alternatives.
+Consumers who previously shopped on the highstreet have been forced to look at online alternatives

-As such, the Office for National Statistics reported that the proportion of online retail sales reached a record level in January 2021, reaching 35.2%.
+The Office for National Statistics reported that the proportion of online retail sales reached a record level in January 2021, reaching 35.2%.
 This was up from 29.6% in December 2020 and was far greater than the 19.5% recorded in January 2020.

-Indeed, Electrical Safety First's analysis of Google searches shows a tenfold increase in searches for "hair clippers" the fortnight after the first national lockdown was announced on 23rd March 2020^{xi}.
+Indeed, Electrical Safety First's analysis of Google searches showed a tenfold increase in searches for "hair clippers" the fortnight after the first national lockdown was announced on 23rd March 2020xi.
 Increases in the number of searches were seen across a range of electrical goods - including monitors, webcams, and printers.

-The increase in online shopping is likely to persist even after lockdown restrictions ends.
-Research by Barclaycard has found that over half of people expect to receive the same (47%) or more (10%) deliveries in the future^{xii}.
+The increase in online shopping is likely to persist even after lockdown restrictions end.
+Research by Barclaycard has found that over half of people expect to receive the same (47%) or more (10%) deliveries in the future $x^{ii}$ .

 Moreover, the popularity of smartphone devices has given rise to an increase in m-commerce.
-This has allowed consumers to shop online with increased ease, further increasing the popularity of online shopping.
+This has allowed consumers to shop online with increased ease.